nlpie/nlp-adapt/README.md

    - Issues with ill-formed fractional numbers: (system affected: MetaMap)

 - You must have a username and password to access the full UMLS.
+- Amicus will fail when non "Annotation" types are exported from NLP-TAB

 ## Future Work
 A variety of improvements will be made to this system.
 The following section is intended to provide a road map for your own continuous integration and planning.